ywamsendai/ywamsendai-docs/docs/dts/faq.md

 ### Is food provided for me?

 Yes.
-Breakfast, lunch, and dinner are provided daily on weekdays, while breakfast and dinner are optionally provided over weekends.
-The cost of food is included in your training fees.
+Breakfast, snacks, lunch, and dinner are provided daily on weekdays.
+You will also have access to any leftovers during the weekend.
+The cost of food on lecture days is included in your training fees.
 Meals will be prepared both by staff and students (work duties).

 ### Does the DTS have food available for people with dietary restrictions and/or allergies?